 To view full programme, please download pdf:

-The programme is under development and will include the results of a survey carried out by CIHT of Lead Local Plan Officers, Head of Development Management and lead transport officers.
+The programme included the results of a survey carried out by CIHT of Lead Local Plan Officers, Head of Development Management and lead transport officers.
 The survey examined the local plan process, specifically in relation to how effective it has been in securing sustainable travel outcomes including as a policy tool for development management.
-The afternoon workshop sessions will be used to examine the results with delegates contributing to the debate.
+The afternoon workshop sessions were used to examine the results with delegates contributing to the debate.

 The UK faces many challenges: meeting its climate change targets, an uncertain economic future following the Brexit vote and improving peoples’ health for example.
 On the transport policy front there will be other challenges, for example the growth in vehicle ownership and use, encouraging greater walking, cycling and use of public transport.
 Better integration of sustainable transport with spatial planning can help promote healthier lifestyles through making walking and cycling much easier as well as enabling greater public transport use.
 But in the past integration has proved difficult.